open-learning-exchange/open-learning-exchange.github.io/pages/simpleinstall.md

 Creating Installation processes for diffrent OS like Linux, MAC and Windows and Working on issues at https://github.com/dogi/ole--vagrant-community/issues

 ###Documentation :
-Documentation helps to  understand overall progress of project.
-Visit following link to learn more about it.
+Documentation helps to  understand overall progress of project.Visit following link to learn more about it.
 [Google Doc](https://docs.google.com/document/d/1IlC77U8ebk0IINuy78EGkXMMKtSTVDD4r_RYMXvyKkM/edit?usp=sharing)

 ###Prerequisites:
 * Fork ole--vagrant-community again.
 * Check out your system RAM as Multiple machines are running at same time.